kpratikshak/aws-project-based-learning/aws-cloudformation/readme.md

-# 📅 Day 18 | AWS CloudFormation — Infrastructure as Code (IaC) in AWS ☁️
+#  AWS CloudFormation — Infrastructure as Code (IaC) in AWS ☁️

 Today, I learned about **AWS CloudFormation**, which is an **Infrastructure as Code (IaC)** service that helps create, update, and delete AWS resources automatically using **YAML or JSON templates**.